rails/rails/guides/source/active_record_querying.md

 Having
 ------

-SQL uses the +HAVING+ clause to specify conditions on the +GROUP BY+ fields.
-You can add the +HAVING+ clause to the SQL fired by the +Model.find+ by adding the +:having+ option to the find.
+SQL uses the `HAVING` clause to specify conditions on the `GROUP BY` fields.
+You can add the `HAVING` clause to the SQL fired by the `Model.find` by adding the `:having` option to the find.

 For example: